Home / Journals / JRM / Vol.1, No.1, 2013

 Journal of Renewable Materials, Vol.1, No.1, pp. 28-41, 2013, DOI:10.7569/JRM.2012.634104

 Abstract Biobased polymers have been gaining the attention of society and industry because of concerns about the depletion of fossil fuels and growing environmental problems.
 Cellulose fi bers are one of the most promising biopolymers to be explored as a component of composite materials with emergent properties for new applications.
 Bacterial Cellulose (BC), a special kind of cellulose produced by microorganisms, is endowed with unique properties.
 In this context, this perspective offers an overview about the properties of BC that would enable it to become a commodity.
-This includes an appraisal of the current BC market, as compared with other available… More >
+This includes an appraisal of the current BC market, More >

 • Open AccessOpen Access